Uberspace/manual/source/background-http-stack.rst

   The curious ``100.64.9.2`` IP address above is due to our networking setup.
   Feel free to :ref:`read up on it <network>`, if you'd like to know more!

+Other backend types like ``--static`` or ones specific to a domain work in a very similar way.
+They are documented over in the :ref:`web backends <backends>` article.

 httpd
 =====